Table of Contents

 When you have all your goals and information in the right place, your next step involves the creation itself.
 Here you might want to consider what kind of chart you want to use, whether you need to respect your brand colors, or even optimize for mobile devices.
 To help you on your way, you can read our extensive guide on how to create a dashboard.

-To see our points in practice and real business scenarios, we dedicate our next section to social media analytics dashboard templates, focused on 2 valuable channels: Facebook and LinkedIn.
+To see our points in practice and real business scenarios, we dedicate our next section to social media analytics dashboard templates, focused on 4 valuable channels: Facebook, LinkedIn, Twitter, and YouTube.

-It is clear that creating a social media management dashboard requires certain preparation and research, but after you've done with the steps we have described above, it's time to generate a dashboard.
-That said, here we will present templates that you can use for your own inspiration and analysis.
+It is clear that creating a social media management dashboard requires certain preparation and research.
+After you are done with the steps we have described above, it's time to generate a dashboard.
+That said, here we will present templates you can use for your own inspiration and analysis.

 1. Social media KPI scorecard